panec/MVSass/README.md

 }
 ```

-Now we can extend following `container_color: #000` value to be aplicable to different nth-childs:
+Now we can extend following `container_color: #000` value to be applicable to different nth-child’s:

 ```sass
 $navigation: (